 Even if you don’t remember many (or any) of your dreams, you do still have them.
-While experts still have plenty to discover about dreams, they do generally agree that dreaming is part of the human experience.
+While experts still have plenty to discover about dreams, they do

 You can cover a lot of ground in your dreams.
 Common experiences include:

 - ordinary activities, like doing chores or buying groceries

 - terrifying experiences, like returning to high school or being chased by monsters

 - gaining superpowers or magical abilities

 Whether your dreams are mundane or peculiar, you might want to know if they have any deeper significance.
 Experts haven’t come up with a clear answer, but you’ll find some main theories below — along with a few tips for decoding your own dreams.

 Plenty of psychologists and other experts have theorized on the deeper meaning of dreams.

 Freud’s theory of unconscious wish fulfillment